iamakashladdha/dagutil/README.md

 # Setup
   1. Use the command 'https://github.com/iamakashladdha/dagutil.git' to clone this repo
   2. Use the command `cd dagutil` to change your working directory
-  3. Run the `python3 init` command to generate the `airflow-connections.yaml` file
+  3. Run the `python3 init-connections.py` command to generate the `airflow-connections.yaml` file
   4. In the `airflow-connections.yaml` update variables to match your target i.e. Software deployment and Astro deployments

   - Astro